pytorch/serve/examples/image_classifier/near_real_time_video/README.md

 To set batch_size = 10, we use the following command
 ```
-python examples/image_classifier/streaming_video_client_side_batching/request_client_batching.py --batch_size 10
+python examples/image_classifier/near_real_time_video/request.py --client-batching --batch_size 10
 ```

-If you have a camera connected, you can run inference on streaming video from the camera as follows
+If you have a camera connected, you can run inference on real time video from the camera as follows

 ```
-python examples/image_classifier/streaming_video_client_side_batching/request_client_batching.py --batch_size 10 --input 0
+python examples/image_classifier/near_real_time_video/request.py --client-batching --batch_size 10 --input 0
 ```